Violence against robots: Definition

-Types
+Types of attack

-The types of attacks include ones that aim for the robots to stop working, ones that impair the robot's sensors to weaken its awareness of the environment, ones that attempt to cause humans to believe that the robot has felt some form of humiliation or weakened social status (e.g. defacement) and ones that verbally attack the robot.
-Another type of attack is causing the robots to be confused, with an example being to trick "a mobile food delivery robot to engage in dangerous traffic manoeuvres".
-Robots may also be hacked, causing them to perform unexpected actions.
-An attack against a robot may either be an act of vandalism against the organisation that owns it (an attack on property) or may be a committed against the robot as if it were an individual.
+Types of attacks include disabling the robot, impairing its sensors, or verbally attacking it in ways that cause humans to believe that the robot has experienced humiliation or a weakened social status (e.g., defacement).
+Another type of attack involves deliberately confusing the robot, such as when a food delivery robot was led into dangerous traffic.
+The robot can also be hacked, causing it to perform unexpected actions.
+An attack against a robot may be either an act of vandalism against the organization that owns it or an attack on the robot as if it were an individual.